 TCC's vehicle fleet is exposed to gasoline and diesel fuel price volatility.
-AEPSC, on behalf of TCC, enters into financial heating oil and gasoline derivative contracts in order to mitigate price risk of future fuel purchases.
-For disclosure purposes, these contracts were included with other hedging activities as "Commodity" as of December 31, 2013.
-In March 2014, these contracts were grouped as "Commodity" with other risk management activities.
+TCC utilizes financial heating oil and gasoline derivative contracts in order to mitigate price risk of future fuel purchases.
 TCC does not hedge all fuel price risk.
-The gross notional volumes of TCC's outstanding derivative contracts for heating oil and gasoline as of December 31, 2014 and 2013 were 789 thousand gallons and 789 thousand gallons, respectively.
+The gross notional volumes of TCC's outstanding derivative contracts for heating oil and gasoline as of December 31, 2015 and 2014 were 1 million gallons and 789 thousand gallons, respectively.